 Anyone with an OMD may be a good candidate for myofunctional therapy, regardless of age.
 Myofunctional therapy is typically recommended for kids, but may be appropriate for adult patients in some cases.
 You or your child may be a good candidate if you have issues such as:

-• Tongue thrust – Tongue thrust occurs when the tongue is in contact with the teeth when swallowing, speaking, or at rest.
-This is also sometimes called a “reverse swallow” if it mostly happens when swallowing food.
+- Tongue thrust: Tongue thrust occurs when the tongue is in contact with the teeth when swallowing, speaking, or at rest.
+This is also sometimes called a “reverse swallow,” which mostly occurs during swallowing food.

-• Open mouth posture – This occurs when your child’s mouth is open at rest.
-Mouth breathing is also quite common in patients with open mouth posture.
+- Open mouth posture: This occurs when your child’s mouth is open at rest.
+Mouth breathing is also common in patients with an open-mouth posture.

-• Speech impediments – If your child is unable to speak clearly, it’s possible that this is caused by an OMD that’s interfering with their oral development.
+- Speech impediments: If your child is unable to speak clearly, it may be due to an OMD interfering with their oral development.
 This is especially likely if your child has issues making “s” or “sh” sounds.

 It may not always be possible to recognize OMDs on your own.
 If you suspect your child has an OMD, it’s best to work with a pediatrician, speech-language pathologist, or a dentist specializing in myofunctional therapy to properly diagnose their issues.